What is Trade Promotion? Examples & Best Practices 2026

 Trade promotions shouldn’t exist in isolation.
 They must support broader retail sales and distribution goals like improving distribution coverage, gaining market share or building brand loyalty.
 For example, pairing a pricing discount with a planogram reset can ensure high‑margin items remain at eye level even during promotions.

-Win the Trade Promotion Game with BeatRoute
+Win the trade promotion game with BeatRoute

 Trade promotions are powerful tools for retail brands when they are planned and executed thoughtfully.
 They help expand market reach, foster retail partnerships and drive sales.
 However, indiscriminate discounts and displays can erode margins and confuse channel partners.
 The key is to set clear goals, use data to design and manage promotions, and measure the results carefully.